🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 Open edX platform

 • Specialized expertise.
-Focused on higher education and enterprise use cases, attracting developers and professionals with specific knowledge.
+Focused on higher education and enterprise use cases, attracting open edx developers and professionals with specific knowledge.

 • Diverse platforms.
 Support forums exist for open-source and cloud-based versions, catering to different needs.